hossainsmshakib/SilkSynopsis-llama3.2/README.md

 # SilkSynopsis-llama3.2

 ## 🚀 Overview
 SilkSynopsis is an application that utilizes AI to extract and summarize the key points of any webpage.
-Just input a URL, and the app will provide a concise summary using OpenAI's GPT-4o Mini model.
+Just input a URL, and the app will provide a concise summary using llama 3.2 model.

 ## ✨ Features
 - 🔍 **Extracts Content**: Fetches and processes webpage content.